Joe Fanning

 Joseph Kevin Fanning (born 24 September 1970) is a Group 1 winning Irish jockey.
 He has won races at every flat racecourse in Great Britain and has twice been All-Weather Champion Jockey.
 Since the 1990s, he has been stable jockey to Mark Johnston, for whom he has won most of his races.
+He is the 7th winningmost jockey in British flat racing history and has the most winners of any jockey not to have won the Jockeys' Championship.

 Career

 Fanning was born in Dublin, but grew up in Roundwood County Wicklow.
 He graduated from the Irish Racing Academy in 1986 and took a few rides for Irish trainer Kevin Connolly.

 In 1988, he moved to England to work for trainer Tommy 'Squeak' Fairhurst in Middleham, Yorkshire, for whom he rode his first winner, over jumps, in a four-runner hurdle at Sedgefield.
 He broke two neck vertebrae in a fall at Newcastle after only three months and switched to flat racing.
 In 1990, he won his first flat race and within two seasons had lost his apprentice's claim.
 He now believes he was too light to have been a jump jockey in the first place.

 Without an apprentice claim, it was more difficult for him to win races, although he won the 1993 Northumberland Plate for trainer George Moore on Highflying.
 As a result, he began to ride out for another Middleham trainer, Mark Johnston.
 The pair first connected in 1990, although it wasn't until 1996 that the connection became strong.
 In 1998, he won his first Listed race, the Tote Silver Tankard at Pontefract for Johnston.

 The following year, he won his first Group race, the Group 3 September Stakes at Epsom on Yavana's Pace, a horse on which he would also win the Prix Gladiateur at Longchamp two years later, almost to the day.
-He was also second twice in the Irish St Leger on Yavana’s Pace - in both 1999 and 2000.
+He was also second twice in the Irish St Leger on Yavana's Pace - in both 1999 and 2000.

 Darasim was his first Group 2 winner, taking the Prix Kergolay in August 2003.
 The horse would later provide other big race victories in the 2003 Prix Gladiateur, the 2004 Betty Barclay Rennen in Germany, and the 2004 Goodwood Cup.
 In 2004, he secured more than £1 million in British prize money in a season for the first time.

 In 2006, he passed 100 winners for the first time.
 This was also the year of his first Royal Ascot winner - I'm So Lucky in the 2006 Wolferton Handicap.
 Then, in 2007, he won the King Edward VII Stakes at the Royal meeting on Boscobel, a horse on which he'd also won the Listed Glasgow Stakes at Hamilton.
 Earlier in that same season, he won the Lincoln on Very Wise for William Haggas.
 However, also in 2007, he broke two vertebrae in his back when falling at Goodwood and was out for seven months.